griffindigitalsolutions/the-whenhub-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

-## Feedback
+## Feedback on the Whenhub API
-Your API allowed me to create an event with the id "" This meant the event could not be deleted or edited without removing the schedule containing it Documentation is incomplete and in cases, incorrect.
+Your API allowed me to create an event with the id "" (empty) This meant the event could not be deleted or edited without removing the schedule containing it Documentation is incomplete and in cases, incorrect.
 I used whenhub studio / network view to see the correct API use